contiv/vpp/docs/dev-guide/SERVICES.md

 ### VPP/NAT plugin limitations

 The VPP/NAT plugin is a relatively recent addition to the VPP toolbox, still lacking many features.
-The most important limitations that manifest themselves in Contiv/VPP are:
+The limitations that impact Contiv/VPP are:
- 1. tracking of TCP sessions is still very experimental and has not been properly tested,
+ 1. Tracking of TCP sessions is still very experimental and has not been fully tested
- 2. not all dynamically created sessions are currently automatically cleaned up,
+ 2. Not all dynamically created sessions are currently automatically cleaned up
- 3. translations are endpoint **independent** (affecting certain communication scenarios, mostly in the STN mode)
+ 3. Translations are endpoint **independent**, which affects certain communication scenarios, mostly in the STN mode

-### VPP/NAT support in ligato/vpp-agent
+## Services implementation in Contiv-VPP control plane

-[Ligato VPP Agent][ligato-vpp-agent] allows to manage configuration of the VPP/NAT plugin for IPv4 using the [vpp/ifplugin][vpp-agent-if-plugin].
+### VPP/NAT support in the Ligato VPP Agent

-The plugin translates a declarative description of the desired NAT configuration (northbound API) into the corresponding sequence of [VPP/NAT binary API][vpp-nat-plugin-api] calls (southbound API).
-These two levels of the NAT configuration are being kept in-sync by the plugin even in the case of VPP or agent restarts.
+The [Ligato VPP Agent][ligato-vpp-agent] allows to manage configuration of the VPP/NAT plugin for IPv4 using the [vpp/ifplugin][vpp-agent-if-plugin].
+The plugin translates a declarative description of the desired NAT configuration (received on its northbound API) into the corresponding sequence of [VPP/NAT binary API][vpp-nat-plugin-api] calls (sent to GoVPP on its southbound API).
+These two levels of the NAT configuration are being kept in sync by the plugin even in the case of VPP or agent restarts.

-For the northbound API, the plugin models NAT using a [proto file][nat-model].
+For the northbound API, the plugin models the NAT using a [proto file][nat-model] definition.
-The model is divided into two parts:
+The model consists of two parts:
  1. a global configuration allocating IPs for NAT address pools and marking interfaces to differentiate between internal and external networks attached to VPP,
  2. a list of labeled destination-NAT instances - each with a set of static and/or identity